-Norton Rose Fulbright Verein, a Swiss verein, helps coordinate the activities of Norton Rose Fulbright members but does not itself provide legal services to clients.
-Norton Rose Fulbright has offices in more than 50 cities worldwide, including London, Houston, New York, Toronto, Mexico City, Hong Kong, Sydney and Johannesburg.
-For more information, see nortonrosefulbright.com/legal-notices.
-The purpose of this communication is to provide information as to developments in the law.
-It does not contain a full analysis of the law nor does it constitute an opinion of any Norton Rose Fulbright entity on the points of law discussed.
-You must take specific legal advice on any particular matter which concerns you.
+Norton Rose Fulbright Verein, a Swiss verein, helps coordinate the activities of Norton Rose Fulbright n but does not itself provide legal services to clients.
+Norton Rose Fulbright has offices in more than 50 cities worldwid including London, Houston, New York, Toronto, Mexic City, Hong Kong, Sydney and Johannesburg.
+For more on, see nortonrosefulbright.com/legal-notic developments in the law.
+It does not contain a full analysis c the law nor does it constitute an opinion of any No Fulbright entity on the points of law discussed.
+You must tak specific legal advice on any particular matter which concerns you.
 If you require any advice or further information, please speak to your usual contact at Norton Rose Fulbright.